woldinius/ebus-service/Readme.md

 ## --> under construction

-Bring eBus to the world of REST and IoT.

-by Ben Wolters and maybe more in future
+Brings eBus to the world of REST and IoT. by Ben Wolters and maybe more soon

 # howto use